mmhdbw/webminal-tutorials/Lesson8.md

-title: Lesson8 - System and user details

-### Lesson8 - System and user details
+# Lesson 8 - System and user details

 Use below command to find out how long this system has been up and running,